Patil92/Twitter-Sentiment-Analysis/README.md

 # Twitter-Sentiment-Analysis
-Sentiment analysis using twitter Bot
+Sentiment analysis using twitter bot using TextBlob